-SCHEDULE 6.
-PART C. BOILER INFORMATION - DESIGN PARAMETERS (DATA NOT REQUIRED FOR PLANTS LESS THAN 100 MW)
+SCHEDULE 6, PART C. BOILER INFORMATION - DESIGN PARAMETERS (DATA NOT REQUIRED FOR PLANTS LESS THAN 100 MW)

-Complete for each existing or planned boiler.
+- 1. Complete for each existing or planned boiler as reported on SCHEDULE 6, PART A, line 1.
 If a procurement contract has been signed for an upgrade or retrofit of a boiler: 1) complete a separate page for the existing boiler; 2) explain In SCHEDULE 7.
-COMMENTS how long the existing equipment will be out of service; and 3) using the same boiler identification, complete a separate SCHEDULE 6.
-PART C for the planned upgrade or retrofit.

-For line 2, verify boiler status.
+COMMENTS how long the existing equipment will be out of service; and 3) using the same boiler identification, complete a separate SCHEDULE 6, PART C for the planned upgrade or retrofit. - 2.
+For line 2, enter boiler status.
 Select from the following codes.